ecastells/revolut-money-transfers/README.md

 ## About the Project
 - This is an implementation a RESTful API for money transfers between accounts.
 - Uses two kind of entities: Account and Transaction
-- It creates the transaction and process them by jobs in order to give a quickly response.
+- It creates the transaction and processes them by jobs in order to give a quickly response.
-- In order to ensure that the entity is not modified until it is update a lock with a write (exclusive) is used until the transaction is completed by select ... for update
+- In order to ensure that the entity is not modified until it is updated a lock with a write (exclusive) is used until the transaction is completed by select ... for update

 ### Programming Languages and Frameworks used
 - Java 8